Causal inference for social network data: Conclusion

 \section{Conclusion}

-We proposed new methods that allow for causal and statistical inference using observations sampled from members of a single interconnected social network when the observations evince dependence due to network ties.
+We proposed new methods that allow for causal and statistical inference using data from a single interconnected social network, with causal and statistical dependence informed by network ties.
 In contrast to existing methods, our methods do not require randomization of an exogenous treatment and they have proven performance under asymptotic regimes in which the number of network ties grows (slowly) with sample size.
-In future work we plan to address a key limitation of the present proposal, namely the assumption that the network is observed fully and without error.
-We also plan to develop data-adaptive methods for estimating the summary measures $s_{X}$ and $s_{Y}$, as it may be unreasonable to expect these to be known \textit{a priori}.
-Finally, we plan to develop estimating algorithms for longitudinal settings; the influence function and asymptotic results for these settings are straightforward extensions of the results presented here, but estimation can be challenging.
+In the absence of appropriate methods for assessing peer effects researchers have routinely relied on naive methods developed for independent units, and our analysis of peer effects for obesity in the Framingham Heart Study illustrates the dangers of that approach and the importance of new methods like ours.